pyrogram/pyrogram/docs/source/start/errors.rst

 RPCError
 --------

 The father of all errors is named ``RPCError``.
-This error exists in form of a Python exception and is able to catch all Telegram API related errors.
+This error exists in form of a Python exception which is directly subclass-ed from Python's main ``Exception`` and is able to catch all Telegram API related errors.
+This error is raised every time a method call against Telegram's API was unsuccessful.

 .. code-block:: python